ray-kast/Omelette/README.md

-If you have a word list and want to use it with Omelette, the source tree inside `tools/gen-words` can be built and run to generate a JSON word list file from a plain text file containing the words to use, separated by whitespace.
+If you have a word list and want to use it with Omelette, the source tree inside `tools/gen-words` can be built and run to generate a JSON word list file from a plain text file containing the words to use, separated by newlines.

 ## `tools/scrape-words`